AmitSP-beep/Anime-Rating-Regression-Analysis/README.md

 **Model Accuracy**:
 The adjusted R² value was calculated to assess the accuracy of the model and its explanatory power, considering the number of predictors used.
 This metric helped evaluate how well the model fits the data.

-Here are the key takeaways from your analysis formatted as bullet points:

 ---